Sonoma 4-Day Bike Tour

 On his recent bike tour in Sonoma County, DuVine’s Evan Cooper discovered the wonders of this diverse region of California, both on the bike and in the vineyards.

-Join us on a 4-Day Sonoma Bike Tour and revel in the stunning views of the rugged California coast as you cycle along Bodega Bay.
-Ride into the heart of California’s towering redwoods and explore the quaint little town of Healdsburg.
-You’ll delight in visits to wineries in the Dry Creek Valley, rides through scenic vineyards with the Mayacamas Mountains in the distance, and delectable meals at restaurants like Charlie Palmer’s Dry Creek Kitchen.
-Spend four days on a biking trip through Sonoma, treating yourself to the best wines and greatest vistas the region has to offer.
+Join us on a 4-Day Sonoma Bike Tour and revel in the stunning views of the rugged California coast as you cycle along the Pacific coast past Bodega Bay.
+Ride into the heart of California’s towering redwoods and explore the quaint town of Healdsburg.
+Delight in visits to wineries in the Dry Creek Valley, rides through scenic vineyards with the Mayacamas Mountains in the distance, and delectable meals at our favorite restaurants in the region.
+Explore the diversity of California, from waves to wine, on this unforgettable bike tour of Sonoma.

 Tour by Day